MicrosoftDocs/memdocs/memdocs/intune/protect/endpoint-security-antivirus-policy.md

 *This scenario is in preview and requires use of Configuration Manager Technical Preview version 2007 or later*.

 - **Set up tenant attach for Configuration Manager devices** - To support deploying antivirus policy to devices managed by Configuration Manager, configure *tenant attach*.
-This includes configuring Configuration Manager device collections to support endpoint security policies from Intune.
+Set up of tenant attach includes configuring Configuration Manager device collections to support endpoint security policies from Intune.

-  To set up tenant attach, including the synchronization of Configuration Manager collections to the Microsoft Endpoint Manager admin center and enabling them to work with endpoint security policies, see [Configure tenant attach to support endpoint protection policies](../protect/tenant-attach-intune.md).
+  To set up tenant attach, see [Configure tenant attach to support endpoint protection policies](../protect/tenant-attach-intune.md).

 ## Antivirus profiles